geonnave/hello-nerves/README.md

+# NOTE OF DEPRECATION

+Please note that, as the Nerves Project has been evolving a lot, this project and its examples won't work anymore with latest versions.

 # Hello Nerves

 [Nerves Project](https://github.com/nerves-project)-based example used in my talk ([slides here](http://slides.com/geovanefedrecheski/elixir-of-iot-with-nerves#/)) at the [elug_sp](https://www.meetup.com/elug_sp/) (São Paulo's Elixir User Group) meetup #7.
 It consists in a **phoenix app with a button to blink a led, everything running on a Rasperry Pi 3**.